loop/projects-site/index.md

 ### More...

-You can find more projects and things I'm currently hacking together on [GitHub](https://github.com/loop).
+You can find more projects I'm currently hacking together on [GitHub](https://github.com/loop).